thib-osi/PI-to-MATLAB-Utility/README.md

 + PI AF Software Development Kit (PI AF SDK) <sup>1</sup>

 <sup>1</sup> PI AF SDK must be installed on the machine where the PI-to-MATLAB utility is used.
-The easiest way to obtain PI AF SDK is to download and install the **PI Asset Framework (PI AF) Client XXX Install Kit (with PSE and AF SDK)** .
+The easiest way to obtain PI AF SDK is to download and install the **[PI Asset Framework (PI AF) Client XXX Install Kit][4].
 You may obtain the PI Asset Framework Client installation kit from our Tech Support website at https://techsupport.osisoft.com/Products/PI-Server/PI-AF/

 ##How to create the installation package